Home

 Ad

-“That is about preventing displacement, preventing eviction and making certain that our families are capable of keep of their residence, that we now have that stability,” council member Vanessa Fuentes said.
+“This is about stopping displacement, preventing eviction and making certain that our families are in a position to keep in their residence, that we've got that stability,” council member Vanessa Fuentes stated.

 Quelle: www.click2houston.com